-Once the UK leaves the EU, EU citizens will no longer have the automatic right to reside and work in the UK unless they have already obtained permanent residency.
+A: Once the UK leaves the EU, EU citizens will no longer have the automatic right to reside and work in the UK unless they have already obtained permanent residency.
 The ‘Leave’ campaign have however indicated they are keen to preserve the rights of EU citizens already living and working in the UK.
 Negotiations will take place over the next couple of years and therefore it will be some time before the final outcome is known.
 Whilst there is no immediate impact, there remains an element of uncertainty with regard to the long term situation.
 Any anxious EU citizens working in the UK, in the meantime, could consider applying for British citizenship, if eligible, to protect their position.

 If you’re an employer with a number of EU citizens in your employment or the few EU citizen employees you have are particularly key to your business, you may wish to encourage them to apply for British Citizenship.
 You could consider offering the following support:

 - Disseminating information about how to apply for British Citizenship and the benefits of doing so;

 - Offering practical assistance with filling out the necessary forms etc;

 - Provide an English language and culture teacher to those employees who struggle with the language etc.